tjboise/CE497597/README.md

 We will train and test a deep learning model, YoLoV5, in this tutorial.
 A GPU would train the deep learning model faster than CPU but a GPU is quite expensive.
 Luckily, the google provide a free GPU in colab.
 Thus, We will use the **Google Colab** to train the model.

-Here, we will use the YoloV5 to detect the seven defects including: Alligator, Block, Transverse, Patching, Sealing, Longitudinal, and Manhole.
+Here, we will use the YoloV5 to detect the seven defects including: **Alligator, Block, Transverse, Patching, Sealing, Longitudinal, and Manhole**.

 Steps to train the YoloV5 model for detecting the defects on the pavement: